TWUOnline/feedback/deep-and-surface-approaches-to-learning.md

 Conversely, a learning-centred environment is focused on all three categories of factors in the 3P model with a distinct emphasis on ensuring that students are using appropriate cognitive skills to attain outcomes.

-##### Structure of the Observed Learning Outcome

-* Useful for designing outcomes, for assessing student work, and for providing feedback.
-* 5 levels
-  * pre-structural
-  * uni-structural
-  * multi-structural
-  * relational
-  * extended abstract

 ##### References